Edinburgh Water Company: History

 James Jardine was appointed as the company's first engineer, who had been involved in the construction of the Union Canal, and who had also been the first person to work out the mean level of the sea.
 He was responsible for the pipeline from Crawley springs, which was 8.5 mi long, as it followed the contours, and acted as resident engineer for the Glencorse dam, with Telford acting as the chief designer.
 The water pipeline, which varied in diameter from 15 to 20 in, was completed in August 1823, and delivered 1500000 impgal per day to the city.
 The Glencorse dam, which impounded 368 e6impgal of water, was one of the tallest earth dams at the time it was built, with the crest around 120 ft above ground level.
 The total cost of these projects was around £145,000, and they received high praise from The Scotsman newspaper.
 Jardine had originally calculated water levels and potential yields from the springs in the Pentland Hills in 1810, while working for Telford.

 The new scheme worked well until 1842, when there was a severe drought, resulting in many of the smaller streams and brooks drying up completely.
 Less than 12 in of rain fell between April and October, and the Glencorse Reservoir emptied.
 Millers on the River Esk demanded that water from the Crawley springs should be diverted into the Glencorse Burn, and this was only avoided by paying them an indemnity of between £4,000 and £5,000.
-The Company rushed through an Act of Parliament in 1843 to allow them to abstract water from streams at Listonshiels, Bavelaw and Black Springs, all of which are on the north side of the Pentland Hills.
+The company rushed through the Edinburgh Water Company's Act 1843 (6 & 7 Vict. c. lxxxix) to allow them to abstract water from streams at Listonshiels, Bavelaw and Black Springs, all of which are on the north side of the Pentland Hills.
 Two more reservoirs were required to provide compensation water, at Threipmuir and Harlaw, and despite difficulties in buying the required land, Jardine pressed on with the project.
 However, he retired in 1846 before either reservoir had been finished, having reached the age of 70, and it was James Leslie who took over and saw them completed.